holidays/holidays/test/integration/README.md

 These are not unit tests.
 This is not testing whether specific internal code is working.
 These are tests from the consumer perspective.
-You must recognize that this could fail because of code changes unrelated ot definition changes.
+You must recognize that this could fail because of code changes unrelated to definition changes.